marrlab/InstantDL/instantdl/README.md

-"seeds", false # true or false "calculate_uncertainty": false # true or false "evaluation": true # true or false
+"seeds", false # true or false "calculate_uncertainty": false # true or false "evaluation": true # true or false "burn_in_iterations": 50 # When semi-supervised learning is enabled, the number of initial iterations before semi-supervised learning starts
 ```

 The minimal settings for InstantDL to run with default parameters are: